 - Don’t discuss it with anyone.
-Wait to speak about the circumstances of the accident with the police, and then a Colorado personal injury lawyer.
+Wait to speak about the circumstances of the accident with the police, and then a lawyer.

 - Get medical attention.
 If you haven’t already received treatment, it’s critical you visit your doctor, an urgent care center, or an emergency room right away.
 Even if you feel fine, it’s important you have a medical professional evaluate you.